opal/opal/README.md

 #### Literals

-**self** is always compiled to `self`.
-Any context inside the generated code is usually a function body; whether it be a method body, a block, a class/module body or the file itself.
+**self** is mostly compiled to `this`.
+Methods and blocks are implemented as javascript functions, so their `this` value will be the right `self` value.
+Class bodies and the top level scope use a `self` variable to improve readability.

 **true** and **false** are compiled directly into their native boolean equivalents.
 This makes interaction a lot easier as there is no need